Always the 2nd weekend in November in Tahoe City, CA.

 - Pro Ski Swap Tip - Follow your feet.
 Choose a comfortable boot and then choose the bindings.
 Comfort is more important than binding type and until you’re a competative Nordic skier, you may not notice the differences in binding performance.

-There are 3 Types of Nordic Ski Boots
+3 Types of Nordic Ski Boots

 - Pro Ski Swap Tip – Wear ski socks to the ski swap.
 Always try on both boots before you buy them.
 Flex your toes, do lunges, mimic the motions of skiing.
 Secure all lacing snugly, connect all Velcro straps and clips before assessing if your heal lifts (you want no more than 1/8” of movement).
 Toes should be close to the end but never touching.
 Nordic boots should fit snug yet comfortably, like a good pair of hiking boots.